Swamy-s-Tech-Skills-Academy-2026/github-foundations-in-practice/src/05_security-and-best-practices/code-scanning-overview.md

 ## Why Code Scanning Matters

-Modern software development requires security to be integrated into the development workflow, not added as an afterthought.
-Code scanning helps teams catch security vulnerabilities and coding errors early in the development lifecycle.
+Security is most effective when it runs alongside everyday development work, not as a last-minute gate.
+Code scanning helps teams spot potential vulnerabilities and risky coding patterns early, when fixes are cheaper and easier.

 ### The Shift-Left Approach